Background

 The self is incorrigible.
 Self-identity is not only always on and all pervasive but also incorrigible.

 In other words, no one, not an observer, not the person himself, no one can disprove the existence of his own self-identity.
 No one can prove that the report about the existence of his or another person's self-identity is mistaken.

 It is equally safe to say that no one, neither an observer nor the person himself, can prove or disprove the non-existence of his self-identity.
 Would it be correct to say that no one can prove that a report about the non-existence of his or another self-identity is true or false?

 Dan's criminal responsibility crucially depends on the answers to these questions.
 Dan cannot be held responsible for Jack's murder if he can prove that he is ignorant of the facts of his action, if he can prove the non-existence of his self-identity.
+If Dan has had no access to his former self-identity, he can hardly be expected to be aware and cognizant of these facts.

-Did Dan know the nature and quality of his art, who detailed right from wrong, and so on.
+What is in question is not Dan's mens rea, his criminal intent, nor the application of the McNaughton test.
+Did Dan know the nature and quality of his act, who detailed right from wrong, and so on.
 This is not the way to determine whether Dan has been insane when he committed the murder.

 Even though Dan seems to own the same body and the same brain and is manifestly sane, he patently has no access to his former self-identity.
 Dan has changed so dramatically that it is arguable whether Dan is still the same person.
 Dan has been replaced.

-Finally, we can try to unite all the strands of our discourse into this double definition.
 It would seem that we accept that someone has a self-identity if, number one, he has the same hardware as we do, notably a brain, and by implication the same software as we do, an all pervasive, omnipresent self-identity.

-The second condition, he communicates, is humanly recognizable and comprehensible in a world to us and manipulates his environment.
 We accept that he has a specific, in other words, the same continuous self-identity if, number three, he shows consistent intentional willed patterns involving memory in committing the communication, in enacting the communication for a long period of time.

-In conclusion, Dan undoubtedly has a self-identity, being human and thus endowed with a brain.
-Equally undoubtedly, this self-identity is not Dan's but a new unfamiliar one.
-Such is the stuff, such is the stuff of our nightmares, body-snatching, demonic possession, waking up in a strange place, not knowing where we are.
+Such is the stuff of our nightmares, body-snatching, demonic possession, waking up in a strange place, not knowing where we are.
 These are our nightmares.

-Without a continuous personal history, we are not.
-This happens in Alzheimer's disease in various dimensions, but is there anything connecting a 90-year-old, 90-year-old to a 19-year-old?
-Same body, but is it the same person?
 Can we put someone in prison 50 years after he has committed a crime, never mind the nature of the crime?
 Is it fair to do this?
 Are we punishing the same person?
 And this is the core issue here.

 Without a continuous personal history, we don't exist.
 Our autobiography is what binds our various bodies, states of mind, memory, skills, emotions and cognitions into a coherent, cohesive bundle of identity.

 Dan speaks.
 Dan drinks, he dances, he talks, he makes love, but throughout this time he is not present because he does not remember Dan.
 He does not remember how it is to be Dan.
 He doesn't remember, he doesn't know how to do Dan.
-He may have murdered Jake, but by all philosophical and ethical criteria, Dan was most definitely not there, and therefore it is not his fault and he should not be penalized for it.

 If you enjoyed this article, you might like the following: